 SEVENTH: The Corporation shall indemnify its directors and officers to the fullest extent authorized or permitted by law, as now or hereafter in effect, and such right to indemnification shall continue as to a person who has ceased to be a director or officer of the Corporation and shall inure to the benefit of his or her heirs, executors and personal and legal representatives; provided, however, that, except for proceedings to enforce rights to indemnification, the Corporation shall not be obligated to indemnify any director or officer (or his or her heirs, executors or personal or legal representatives) in connection with a proceeding (or part thereof) initiated by such person unless such proceeding (or part thereof) was authorized or consented to by the Board of Directors.
 The right to indemnification conferred by this Article SEVENTH shall include the right to be paid by the Corporation the expenses incurred in defending or otherwise participating in any proceeding in advance of its final disposition.
-The Corporation may, to the extent authorized from time to time by the Board of Directors, provide rights to indemnification and to the advancement of expenses conferred in this Article SEVENTH to directors and officers of the Corporation.
-The rights to indemnification and to the advancement of expenses conferred in this Article SEVENTH shall not be exclusive of any other right which any person may have or hereafter acquire under this Certificate of Incorporation, the By-Laws of the Corporation, any statute, agreement, vote of stockholders or disinterested directors or otherwise.
-Any repeal or modification of this Article SEVENTH shall not advancement of expenses of a director or officer of the Corporation existing at the time of such repeal or modification.
+The Corporation similar to those conferred in this Article SEVENTH to directors and officers of the Corporation.
+The rights to indemnification and to the advancement of expenses conferred in this Article SEVENTH to directors and officers or otherwise.
+Any repeal or modification of this Article SEVENTH shall not adversely affect any rights to indemnification and to the advancement of the SEVENTH shall not adversely affect any rights to indemnification and to the advancement of expenses conferred in this Article SEVENTH shall not adversely affect any rights to indemnification and to the advancement of expenses of a director or officer or otherwise.
+Any repeal or modification of this Article SEVENTH shall not adversely affect any rights to indemnification and to the advancement of expenses of a director or officer or officer of the Corporation existing at the time of such repeal or modification with respect to any omisions occurring prior to such repeal or modification.